RX 100 (film): Production

 Ashok Reddy, in an interview to The Times of India, said that "Ajay brought us the story of this film during the release of Premato Mee Karthik.
 We were so impressed with the story because it is different, raw and native.
 Premato Mee Karthik is a family movie, so this was going to be a huge deviation.
 But we were confident about the story and Ajay both, so we began shooting in December last year.
 During the shooting too, the technicians working on the film liked the way the film was shaping up.
 That's where the positive buzz began."

 Soundtrack

-The songs were composed by Chaitan Bharadwaj and Smaran.
+The songs were composed by Chaitan Bharadwaj and the score was composed by Smaran.
 The song "Pillaa Raa" became one of the biggest hits of Telugu.
 It is sung by Anurag Kulkarni and composed by Chaitan Bharadwaj.

 Reception

 Box office

 It became one of the few A-rated films in Tollywood with huge success at the box office.
 The film has collected a gross of ₹10 crores in the first four days.
 The film collected a total share of ₹12.45 crores.